HumanMovementNeuroscience/capstone/docs/course_materials/exercises/exercise4/ASSIGNMENT4 - Building your tree.md

 The full assignment will be:

 - Use a 3x3 structure to organize your topics and subtopics.
-  - 3 main topics
+  - 3 main topics (less than one sentence)
-  - 3 minor topics (per main)
+  - 3 minor topics (per main point, roughly 1 sentence)
   - 3 citations per minor topic
+    - the citation with a 1-2 sentence summary
     - Make sure these citations are logged in your Zotero (or whatever) profile

+But we're gonna do it in 3 parts

+- First checkpoint is this friday
+  - Submit as much of it as you got done.
+The goal is non-zero